 A few of Natasha’s interests outside of the lab are camping, hiking and playing in the ocean with her family and attending concerts/live music.

 Intern on a study examining interaction between Post-Traumatic Stress Disorder and Traumatic Brain Injury in a mouse model.
 Of particular interest is how this interaction effects quality of sleep and symptomatology of each disease.
-Natasha has focused on the impact that this model has on contextual fear conditioning and contextual fear extinction tasks.

 Over the summer Natasha will be completing a Portland VA Research Fellowship with Kathleen Carlson, MS, PhD and PI.
 She will be working on clinical studies examining high-risk opioid prescribing and prescription usage, the chronic effects of mild traumatic brain injury on neurodegenerative disease and a media content analysis of veteran related gun violence.
 These studies intend on identifying risk factors among the veteran population for preventing disease or injury, and for informing health policy development, as well as, effective treatments.